nicusX/flink-sql-local-playground/README.md

 - macOS (for this guide)
 - Homebrew package manager
-- Docker Desktop (for minikube) - must be running with sufficent resource limits (see [Create Kubernetes cluster](#11-create-kubernetes-cluster), below)
+- Docker Desktop (for minikube) - must be running with sufficient resource limits (see [Create Kubernetes cluster](#11-create-kubernetes-cluster), below)
 - Minikube
 - Helm
 - Local installation of a Flink distribution matching the Flink version used in the playground (see [Install Flink Distribution](#install-flink-distribution))